 But then there are ugly things like death, murder, disease, war and violence.
 The kinds of things that ruin families, friendships, and makes life in general more difficult to bear with.

-Life is both cruel and gorgeous at the same time.
+Life is both cruel and

 Related: 20 Heartfelt Sword Art Online Quotes